Enhanced Diffusion Sampling: Efficient Rare Event Sampling and Free Energy Calculation with Diffusion Models: BioEmu Folding Free Energies Details

 We selected 26 proteins from the ProThermDB database, ranging from 76 to 372 residues.
 The steering potential is a clamped linear function of the collective variable, $V = s \cdot \mathrm{clamp}(\mathrm{CV}, c_\mathrm{min}, c_\mathrm{max})$, where $s$ is a per-system estimated optimal slope, and $c_\mathrm{min/max}$ are the clipping bounds to prevent the potential going unbounded.
 Within each run, the steered samples are generated in small independent batches with batch size dependent of the protein size, allowing us to pool and subsample batches across runs to study convergence at varying sample sizes.
 Specifically, we randomly draw (without replacement) subsets of batches from the combined pool and compute $\Delta G$ for each draw, repeating 200 times per sample size to obtain statistics.
 We note the subsampling is performed on the batch level because different batches are independent, but not within each batch because samples in the same batch have already been resampled through the steering algorithm.
 Folding free energies are estimated from the fraction of native contacts (FNC) using a two-state model with inverse Boltzmann reweighting to correct for the steering bias.

-We exclude 8 of the 26 systems from the main analysis: 5 proteins (1QLP, 1CEC, 2LZM, 1RHD, 1RIL) whose RMSD ranges go beyond 2nm, leading to difficult steering and extreme reweighting factors, and 3 proteins (1HK0, 1IOB, 1Y9O) for which the unbiased reference $\Delta G$ is unreliable due to unconverged sampling of the unfolded state.
-The remaining 18 systems (1A23, 1APC, 1BTA, 1EKG, 1H7M, 1HCD, 1IFB, 1IMQ, 1K85, 1STN, 1TEN, 1TTG, 1UBQ, 2ABD, 2KIU, 2RN2, 3D2A, 3N4Y) span predicted unbiased $\Delta G$ values from 1.1 to 5.7 kcal/mol.
+We exclude 8 of the 26 systems from the main analysis: 5 proteins (1QLP, 1CEC, 2LZM, 1RHD, 1RIL) whose RMSD ranges beyond 2nm, leading to difficult steering and extreme reweighting factors, and 3 proteins (1HK0, 1IOB, 1Y9O) for which the unbiased reference $\Delta G$ is unreliable due to unconverged sampling of the unfolded state.
+The remaining 18 systems (1A23, 1APC, 1BTA, 1EKG, 1H7M, 1HCD, 1IFB, 1IMQ, 1K85, 1STN, 1TEN, 1TTG, 1UBQ, 2ABD, 2KIU, 2RN2, 3D2A, 3N4Y) span predicted unbiased $|\Delta G_{\mathrm{fold}}|$ values from 1.1 to 5.7 kcal/mol.
 Fig.~\ref{app-fig:catastrophic_failure} shows the catastrophic failure rate—defined as the probability that a random draw of $n$ particles contains no unfolded sample (FNC $< 0.5$), as a function of sample size for each system.
 For steered sampling, this rate drops to zero at modest sample sizes across nearly all systems, whereas unbiased sampling requires substantially more particles, particularly for thermodynamically stable proteins.
 Fig.~\ref{app-fig:mae_selfref} shows the corresponding mean absolute error (MAE) of $\Delta G$ relative to each method's own converged estimate, as a function of sample size.
-Steered sampling achieves sub-kcal/mol accuracy at $n \approx 100$–$1{,}000$ depending on stability.
+Steered sampling achieves sub-kcal/mol accuracy at $n \approx 100$-$1{,}000$ depending on stability.
 While unbiased sampling converges fast on systems with relatively small $\Delta G$, the required number of samples grow exponentially with $\Delta G$.
-The steered sampling supersedes the unsteered sampling at $\Delta G \approx 3.2$ kcal/mol, and the advantage becomes more significant with larger $\Delta G$.
+The steered sampling outperforms the unsteered sampling at $\Delta G \approx 3.2$ kcal/mol, and the advantage becomes more significant with larger $\Delta G$.